binipringle/intro-to-dh/_texts/1-command-line.md

 ---

-#### This session was adapted from *Introduction to the Command LIne* led by Kelsey Chatlosh for the Graduate Center Digital Humanities Research Institute (GC DHRI) by the Graduate Center Digital Initiatives (GCDI) in January 2020.
-Kelsey's work is based on work by GC Digital Fellows Patrick Smyth, Mary Catherine McKinniburgh, and Jojo Karlin.
-Links to the GCDI website and GC Digital Fellows' Github repositories are on the [Credits]({{ site.baseurl }}/credits/) page.
+#### Command Line is adapted from Introduction to the Command LIne by Kelsey Chatlosh, Patrick Smyth, Mary Catherine McKinniburgh, and Jojo Karlin for Digital Research Institute (DRI) Curriculum by Graduate Center Digital Initiatives, at https://github.com/DHRI-Curriculum, licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+When sharing this material or derivative works, preserve this paragraph, changing only the title of the derivative work, or provide comparable attribution.

 ---